Independence and strong independence complexes of finite groups: Complexes of abelian groups

 \section{Complexes of abelian groups}

 In this section, we answer \cref{qs:lattices} in the negative in the case where one of the groups involved is an abelian group.
-We first settle the case of groups of prime power, cf.\ \cref{thm:ind-p} and \cref{cor:indp}.
-We leverage on these results to prove \cref{thm:ind} and \cref{cor:ind}.
-We recall that, two finite groups having isomorphic (strong) indipendence complexes have the same order; in particular, if for some prime number $p$ one is a $p$-group, then so is the other.
+We first settle the case of groups of prime power order, cf.\ \cref{thm:ind-p} and \cref{cor:indp}.
+We leverage these results to prove \cref{thm:ind} and \cref{cor:ind}.
+We recall that, two finite groups having isomorphic (strong) independence complexes have the same order: in particular, if for some prime number $p$ one is a $p$-group, then so is the other.

 \begin{lemma} Let $p$ be a prime number and let $G_1$ and $G_2$ be finite $p$-groups.
-Let, moreover $H\leq G_2$ be such that $\dG(H)=2$.
 Assume that $G_1$ is a abelian and that $\Sigma(G_1)\cong\Sigma(G_2)$ or $\tilde \Sigma(G)\cong\tilde\Sigma(G)$.
-Then the following hold: \begin{enumerate}[label=$(\arabic*)$] \item $|\Omega_1(H)|\leq p^2$; \item $\Omega_1(G_2)$ is elementary abelian. \end{enumerate} \end{lemma} \begin{proof} In this proof, for a subset $X$, we will refer to $X$ as (strongly) independent for arguments that work both for $X$ considered as an independent set or a strongly independent set.
+Then the following hold: \begin{enumerate}[label=$(\arabic*)$] \item If $H\leq G_2$ is such that $\dG(H)=2$, then $|\Omega_1(H)|\leq p^2$; \item $\Omega_1(G_2)$ is elementary abelian. \end{enumerate} \end{lemma} \begin{proof} In this proof, for a subset $X$, we will refer to $X$ as (strongly) independent for arguments that work both for $X$ considered as an independent set or a strongly independent set.
 Recall that every strongly independent subset is in particular independent and also that in abelian $p$-groups, strong independence and independence coincide; cf.\ \cref{sec:graphs}.